Preciousomonze/preciousomonze/README.md

 ### Current Battle 🦸🏽‍♂️
 🔭 I’m currently working on my **[open source plugin for WordPress and WooCommerce](https://wordpress.org/plugins/woo-phone-validator)**

+#### Side Battle 🤺
+ I really need to sync my work folder to google drive, but i can't sync **node_modules**, we all know why 🤧.
+ I hope its a solution that's already out there, if not, building one will be nice.

 ### ⚡ Fun fact
 **🥞 are better than 🍕.**